April 17, 2026

 Replacing The Window Coverings

-Check out this video to see the new roller shades and how I made the valances.
+In this video you’ll see the new roller shades and how I made the valances.

-Adding a Custom Desk / Table / TV Cabinet / Shoe Rack
+Building a Combination Desk / Table / TV Cabinet / Shoe Rack

 • Expand to a dining table